-Kyle Rittenhouse, charged with killing two in Kenosha, was fixated on supporting police
+Kyle Rittenhouse, charged after allegedly killing two in Kenosha, was fixated on supporting police

 On Tuesday, as Kenosha erupted into demonstrations following the police shooting of Blake, Rittenhouse appeared to bring the same rifle with him to the scene.
 The 17-year-old drove about 20 miles from Antioch to Kenosha, also toting a medical kit, to partake in what referred to as his “job.”

-“Part of my job also is to protect people,” Rittenhouse told the Daily Caller moments he allegedly began shooting.
+“Part of my job also is to protect people,” Rittenhouse told the Daily Caller moments before he allegedly began shooting.
 “If someone is hurt, I’m running into harm’s way.
 That’s why I have my rifle.
 I’ve gotta protect myself, obviously.”

 Rittenhouse and the other armed civilians shown in videos with him were violating Kenosha’s 8 p.m. curfew, and at 17, he is too young to openly carry a gun in Wisconsin, the Tribune reported.
 But police did not challenge him on either front.